jpetitcolas/jpetitcolas.github.com/_posts/2016-08-12-plugging-webpack-to-jekyll-powered-pages.md

 ### Running Webpack Dev Server and Jekyll Concurrently

 We now have two different servers.
 Launching them manually works fine, but it requires two different commands.
 Too cumbersome.
-So, we are going to add a new dependency to our project:
+So, let's add a new dependency to our project:

 ``` sh